ktamura2021/rois-ds-joint-2022/BioHackrXiv/paper.md

 | GLYMA_18G261700 | N/A                        | N,N | N,N | Y |
 | GLYMA_18G262000 | transcription repressor MYB6 | N,N | Y,Y | Y |
 | GLYMA_19G025000 | transcription factor MYB114 | N,N | Y,Y | Y |
-The following term was not found in Gene: GLYMA_09G235000.
-The following term was not found in Gene: GLYMA_18G261700.

 Table: Identified orthologs of AT5G36110 (CYP716A1) in soybean.